-That same year, Maestro Yu and the China Philharmonic became the first Chinese conductor and the first Chinese orchestra to play the fabled BBC Proms series with a televised performance at London’s Royal Albert Hall.
+In 2008, the China Philharmonic Orchestra under the baton of Maestro Long Yu became the first Chinese orchestra in history to perform at the Vatican in the Paul VI Auditorium.
+The concert was attended by Pope Benedict XVI and marked a giant step in bringing eastern and western cultures closer together.
+In 2014, Maestro Yu and the China Philharmonic became the first Chinese conductor and orchestra to play the fabled BBC Proms series with a televised performance at London’s Royal Albert Hall.
 The concert was viewed by millions of people across the United Kingdom.

 Leading the development of orchestral landscape in China, Maestro Yu has created the nation’s first orchestral academy as a partnership between Shanghai Symphony Orchestra, Shanghai Conservatory, and the New York Philharmonic.
 His dynamic vision is focused on introducing China’s growing audiences to key Western repertoire including Wagner’s Ring Cycle, Mahler Cycle, as well as works of Richard Strauss, Benjamin Britten, and many others.
 In 2014, the New York Philharmonic named Maestro Yu an honorary member of their International Advisory Board.
 The 12-member Board serves as a network of advocates and ambassadors connecting with individuals and institutions in their home countries to cultivate the Philharmonic’s long-term reach and influence worldwide.